 There are two main types of endoscopic scans:

-- ERCP – The endoscopic scan known as an ERCP (endoscopic retrograde cholangiopancreatography) is used to take an x-ray of the pancreatic bile duct and/or pancreatic duct.
-The doctor uses the endoscope to guide a catheter into the bile duct, where a small amount of dye is inserted.
+- ERCP – The endoscopic scan known as an ERCP (endoscopic retrograde cholangiopancreatography) is used to take an x-ray of the common bile duct and pancreatic duct.
+The doctor uses the endoscope to guide a catheter into the bile duct and insert a small amount of dye.
 The x-ray images show blockages or narrowing that might be caused by cancer.
 ERCP may also be used to put a thin plastic or metal tube (stent) into the bile duct to keep it open.

 A laparoscopy, also called keyhole surgery, is sometimes used to look inside the abdomen to see if the cancer has spread to other parts of the body.
 It can also be done to take tissue samples before any further surgery.
-Another procedure, called peritoneal washing, may be performed at the same time to detect malignant cells within the abdominal cavity.
-A laparoscopy is performed with an instrument called a laparoscope, which is a long tube with a light and camera attached.
-You will be asked not to eat or drink for six hours beforehand.
+This procedure is done under general anaesthetic.